Located just minutes south of Daytona Beach and about an hour northeast of Orlando is the quaint seaside town of Ponce Inlet.

 A lot of people fall in love with Ponce Inlet and want to visit her often, but decide they’d rather live a little closer to town.
 For those people, Port Orange is a natural choice.

-Over the bridge in Port Orange you have a bigger selection of housing and community options, but you’re still just 10-15 minutes away from everything Ponce Inlet has to offer.
+Over the bridge in Port Orange you have a bigger selection of housing and community options, but you’re still just 10-15 minutes away from everything Ponce Inlet has to offer, for example:

 The lifestyle in this area is absolutely perfect for anyone looking to retire to a small beachfront community that is just close enough to a couple of big cities that are filled with amenities.